benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 11.md

 To cope with packet loss, the receiver will return an **ACK** (acknowledgement) per packet, which indicates that the receiver has received the packet correctly.
 When the sender receives the ACK, the sender knows the receiver has received it.

-On the flip side, the receiver could send a
+On the flip side, the receiver could send a **NAK**, indicating that it has received a corrupted packet.

+If a packet is dropped, wait for a duration of time (**retransmisssion timeout**) before re-sending the packet.

 #ack